 - skin rash on the face, scalp, or stomach

 - swelling of the eyelids, face, lips, hands, or feet

 - change in size, shape, or color of existing mole

 - itching, puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue

 - small, red skin lesion, growth, or bump usually on the face, ears, neck, hands, or arms

 - yellow eyes and skin

-Some side effects of pimecrolimus topical may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some pimecrolimus topical side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Burning, itching, and pain in hairy areas

 - pus at the root of the hair